RosettaCommons/documentation/stepwise-sample-and-screen.md

 The architectures of each of these objects are described in the [[StepWiseSampler|stepwise-sampler]] and [[StepWiseScreener|stepwise-screener]] pages.

+# Why its written in this way
+• Basically this object replaces the massive loops within loops within loops that originally plagued the `stepwise` code.
+We replaced it because the old nested loops:
+ - It was hard to add in new functionalities,
+ - The bookkeeping was getting tricky, i.e. if side-chains were packed at some point in the loop, we didn't always remember to reinitialize them before checking the next backbone configuration, and there were lots of memory effects.
+ - For speed, we hold different poses with different sets of ResidueTypeVariants (changing those out, e.g. to add chainbreak variants, is costly in Rosetta).
+Again, keeping track of which poses had accepted the backbone samples, etc., was getting complicated.
+ The StepWiseSampleAndScreen mostly solves these issues.

+• Another good feature of the StepWiseSampleAndScreen framework: it  only saves poses into memory when they've passed  all the screens.
+That allows it to handle sampling calculations that literally enumerate through tens of millions of samples.
+Alternatives that we considered, where we passed lists of Poses serially through different samplers, led to memory explosions.

 #The main loop.

 The way these objects works is best seen in the code itself, which is really short, actually: